iterative/dvc.org/content/docs/command-reference/add.md

 [remotely](/doc/command-reference/remote) so it can be [pulled](/doc/command-reference/plots) later.

-Let's set up a sample remote and add the `data.xml` to our remote storage from the given remote location:
+Let's add the `data.xml` to our remote storage from the given remote location:

 ```dvc
 $ dvc add https://data.dvc.org/get-started/data.xml -o data.xml \